 In the narrow medium of video conferencing, communication can be awkward.
 It’s easy to put down, ignore, misunderstand or talk over one another.
 Instead, set some simple and practical understandings about communication standards and do this early.
 It could be as simple as saying ‘Henry just made a great point, I don’t think it got the attention it deserves,’ or ‘Sally was interrupted, can we return to her point…’ And verbalise fellow achievement, success, milestones.
 Purposefully name individuals and recognise success.

 Is a team member logged on, but not participating?
 Maybe they are not attending virtual meetings at all.
 Are they difficult to get in contact with?
 Are they missing deadlines/check-ins?
 These are symptoms of a lack of connection and motivation.
 Address these symptoms as early as possible.

 Having timely communication channels.

 Use effective management tools, which may include virtual project management software.
 The need to manage, track and measure progress and projects become more essential in the virtual world.
 Staying on top of the technical stuff, will significantly reduce stress, uncertainty and worry.
 This practice will enhance staying on top of the people stuff!

 Most importantly – not everything remote, has to be a video meeting.

 Try picking up the phone!
 Organise a connection/social activity at a local shared work space, set a challenge to record hobby participation/bike ride/run/beach walk and post to informal team/group platform; have a non-work-related recognition award…you get the idea!

 Covid has introduced new working practices and conventions.
-Even so, the health of an organisation continues to be closely aligned to the health and wellbeing of its teams – who are made up of the individuals who sit at the other end of the technology.
+Even so, the health of an organisation continues to be closely aligned to the health and wellbeing of its teams – teams who are made up of individuals that sit at the other end of the technology.